CAN WE HELP YOU WITH…

 Keep any important content such as text and logos at least 8mm from your file edges.
 Extend your background colours and design elements to cover the file dimensions.
 3mm of these elements will be cropped from each edge once printed.

 If you are unsure about creating your print-ready file, feel free to ask so we can help.
 We’re happy to give advice before printing your file.
-We also offer a file-assist service, so if you’d rather leave it to us, please ask.
+We also offer a file-assist service, so if you’d rather leave it to us, please get in touch.

-When sending us your sticker artwork please provide a single sticker and use these guidelines:
+When sending us your artwork please provide a single PDF document and use these guidelines:

 Bleed & Crop Marks

-Supply a single sticker, to size, with 3mm bleed and crop marks.
+Supply a PDF set to the correct size, with 3mm bleed and crop marks.

 Minimum Font Size - 8pt